Large fluctuations and transport properties of the L\'evy-Lorentz gas: Introduction

 \section{Introduction}

 The Lorentz gas model, introduced by Lorentz in 1905 to describe the diffusion of conduction electrons in metals, has illuminated kinetic theory and transport theory over more than half a century \cite{Book_LG,Beijeren1}.
 In this model a number of fixed scatterers are distributed at random over a portion of space and one point particle that has velocity of constant magnitude is reflected or possibly transmitted when hitting a scatterer.
 Deterministic Lorentz gas models \cite{Book_LG} assume that the velocity of the particle after a collision with a scatterer is uniquely defined, whereas this velocity follows some stochastic rule in stochastic Lorentz gases \cite{Beijeren1,Beijeren2,Grassberger}.
-Building up on the growing interest in anomalous diffusion that recent years have witnessed \cite{Klages1}, a one-dimensional stochastic Lorentz gas with the peculiarity that the interdistances between scatterers are heavy-tailed random variables was proposed in 2000 for the study of anomalous diffusion in porous media \cite{Barkai2}.
-The authors named \textit{L\'evy-Lorentz gas} such a model.
-Although some heavy-tailed models, represented by homogeneous L\'evy walks \cite{Zaburdaev1}, had already been introduced to describe anomalous diffusion, the interest in the L\'evy-Lorentz gas stemmed from the fact that long ballistic flights performed by the particle are due to the nature of the medium, and not to a special law governing the walker's decision as in L\'evy walks.
-In fact, it has been recently shown that it is possible to engineer optical materials, called \textit{L\'evy glasses}, in which light waves perform a motion between targets that are spaced according to polynomial-tailed interdistances \cite{Barthelemy1}.
+Building up on the growing interest in anomalous diffusion that recent years have witnessed \cite{Klages1}, in 2000 Barkai, Fleurov, and Klafter \cite{Barkai2} proposed a one-dimensional stochastic Lorentz gas with heavy-tailed random interdistances between scatterers for the study of superdiffusion in porous media.
+Superdiffusion is a form of diffusion at a faster speed than square root of time due to occasional very long ballistic flights of the particle.
+They named \textit{L\'evy-Lorentz gas} such a model.
+Although some heavy-tailed models, represented by homogeneous L\'evy walks \cite{Zaburdaev1}, had already been introduced at that time to describe superdiffusion, the interest in the L\'evy-Lorentz gas stemmed from the fact that the long ballistic flights performed by the particle are ascribed to the nature of the medium, and not to a special law governing the walker's decision as in L\'evy walks.
+In fact, in 2008 Barthelemy, Bertolotti, and Wiersma \cite{Barthelemy1} showed that it is possible to engineer optical materials, called \textit{L\'evy glasses}, in which light waves perform a motion between targets that are spaced according to polynomial-tailed interdistances.